ds5110/git-intro/README.md

 * For assignments...
   * Put source code in `./src` and figures in `./figs`.
   * Use one file for each question, not one file for all questions.
-  * Your README.md should show your results and provide instructions to reproduce them on the command-line.
+  * Present results in the README.md and provide instructions for reproducing them from the command-line.
 * For projects...
   * Use miniconda and share your conda environment with a YML file (see [conda.md](conda.md)).
   * Assume the audience for your README.md has your technical skill level.